-Join us the evening of Saturday, June 10 to celebrate the remarkable team of Bill Destler and Rebecca Johnson as we honor their 10 years of leadership, dedication, and service to RIT and the Greater Rochester community.
+Thank you to those who were able to join in the celebration on June 10, 2017 to pay tribute to President Bill Destler and Dr. Rebecca Johnson.
+The community came together in joyous celebration to honor their 10 years of leadership, dedication, and service to RIT and the Greater Rochester area.

 You can demonstrate your appreciation for this record of leadership and hard work.
 By supporting key areas at RIT, you will help to build their legacy while advancing critical components of RIT’s strategic plan.